XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Abstract

 \section{Abstract}

 We investigate the X-ray properties of three interacting luminous infrared galaxy systems.
 In one of these systems, IRAS 18329+5950, we resolve two separate sources.
-A second, IRAS 20550+1656, and third, IRAS 19354+4559, have only a single X-ray source detected.
-We compare the observed emission to PSF profiles and determine that three are extended in emission.
-One is compact, which is suggestive of an AGN, although all of our profiles have large uncertainties.
-We then model the spectra to determine soft (0.5--2 keV) and hard (2--10 keV) luminosities for the resolved sources and then compare these to relationships found in the literature between infrared and X-ray luminosities for starburst galaxies.
-We obtain luminosities of $\log(L_{\textrm{soft}}/\lsol) = 7.32,\:7.06,\:7.68$ and $\log(L_{\textrm{hard}}/\lsol) = 7.33,\: 7.07,\: 7.88$ for IRAS 18329+5950, IRAS 19354+4559, and IRAS 20550+1656, respectively.
-These are intermediate to two separate predictions in the literature for star-formation-dominated sources.
-Our highest quality spectrum of IRAS 20550+1656 suggests super-solar abundance of alpha elements at $2\sigma$ significance, with $\log\left(\frac{\alpha}{\alpha_{\odot}}\right) = [\alpha] = 0.4\pm0.2$.
-This is suggestive of recent enrichment with Type II supernovae, consistent with a starburst environment.
-The X-ray properties of the target galaxies are most likely due to starbursts, but we cannot conclusively rule out AGN.
+A second and third source, IRAS 19354+4559 and IRAS 20550+1656, have only a single X-ray source detected.
+We compare the observed emission to PSF profiles and determine that they are all consistent with the PSF, albeit with large uncertainties for some of our sources.
+We then model the spectra to determine soft (0.5--2 keV) and hard (2--10 keV) luminosities for the resolved sources, and compare these to relationships found in the literature between infrared and X-ray luminosities for starburst galaxies.
+We obtain luminosities (0.5--10 keV) ranging from $1.7-7.3\times10^{41}$ erg/s for our systems.
+These X-ray luminosities are consistent with predictions for star-formation-dominated sources and thus are most likely due to starbursts, but we cannot conclusively rule out AGN.

 \keywords{galaxies: active, galaxies: interactions, galaxies: nuclei, galaxies: starburst, X-rays, infrared radiation}